 Many times done in lieu of suspension, restorative conferencing gives students the opportunity to learn from the process without having their education interrupted.

 Restorative conferencing is always a voluntary, confidential process that often involves a written agreement.
 Each participant has input into creating the agreement, with a focus on helping everyone involved move forward in a positive way.

 How does a school make a referral?

 A referral will be made by an administrator to the regional restorative practices team lead.
-The school's RP Lead will contact them within a couple days of receiving the referral.
-They will set up a time to meet with each family separately for a pre-conference.
-The pre‐conference allows time for questions to be answered and gives participants the opportunity to hear and answer the questions in a confidential space.
+The school's RP Lead will contact them within a day or two after receiving the referral to gather any other pertinent information.
+They will set up a time to meet with each student (and parent/guardian, if appropriate) separately for a pre-conference.
+The pre‐conference allows time for the process to be explained thoroughly, for questions to be asked/answered, and gives participants the chance to discuss the process in a confidential space.
 Once each party has pre‐conferenced and everyone is on board with moving forward, a formal conference is scheduled for everyone involved.
-This process from start to finish can take 1‐2 weeks depending on everyone’s flexibility in scheduling.
+This process from start to finish can take up to a week, possibly longer depending on everyone’s flexibility in scheduling.

-Restorative Practices are based on four key principals: Respect, Responsibility, Repair, and Re‐ Integration.
+Restorative Practices are based on four key principles: Respect, Responsibility, Repair, and Re‐ Integration.

 “An emerging social science that studies how to strengthen relationships between individuals as well as social connections within communities.
 The purpose of restorative practices is to build healthy communities, increase social capital, decrease crime and antisocial behavior, repair harm and restore relationships.” - International Institute of Restorative Practices